Glossary

 Salamander – a circular iron plate to which a long handle is attached.
 It is made red hot in the fire and held over the article to be browned, being careful not to have it touch.

-Sal-Prunelle or prunella – nitrate of potash (a version of potassium nitrate) which is fused together and cast into round molds to look like little plums (or prunelle).
+Sal-prunelle or prunella – nitrate of potash (a version of potassium nitrate) which is fused together and cast into round molds to look like little plums (or prunelle).
 This enables the curing process to start more quickly.

 Sal-soda – sodium carbonate, washing soda, soda ash.